 *taken from Slate Creek Animal Hospital

 Listed below are 4 strategies for deworming horses depending on your situation.
-If you are ever in doubt that your worming protocol is not working or if you have many horses living together, the first step is to consult with Slate Creek Animal Hospital (530)622-9195 to perform a fecal examination.
+If you are ever in doubt that your worming protocol is not working or if you have many horses living together, the first step is to consult with Slate Creek Animal Hospital (530)622-9195 or another equine veterinarian to perform a fecal examination.